Vaishnavi-Kamboj/Hirst-Painting/README.md

 Random color selection using the random module

-Optional: Extracting colors from an image using the colorgram library
+(Optional) Extracting colors from an image using the colorgram library

 ⚙️ Requirements